Herman Friedrich Voltmar

 Herman Friedrich Voltmar (1707 – 6 May 1782) was a Danish composer.

-He was the eldest son of the oboist Johan Voltmar.
+He was the eldest son of oboist Johan Voltmar.
 The family moved to Denmark around 1711.
 His three brothers were also artists: composer Johan Foltmar, and painters Christian Ulrik Foltmar and Christoffer Foltmar.

-At a young age he was employed by the crown prince and later Christian VI in 1738 as a musician in the Royal Chapel.
-In addition to his permanent salary he received some extra pay, which suggests that he also had served as soloist in more private contexts at court.
-He also composed and wrote poetry.
-At the wedding of the crown prince (later King Frederik V) Voltmar wrote a large epic in German.
+At a young age, he was employed by the crown prince and later by Christian VI in 1738 as a musician in the Royal Chapel.
+In addition to his permanent salary, he received extra pay, suggesting he also served as a soloist in more private court settings.
+He also composed music and wrote poetry.
+For the wedding of the crown prince (later King Frederik V), Voltmar wrote a lengthy epic in German.

 In 1770, at the age of 63, Voltmar was dismissed from the Royal Chapel.